sxcntqnt/CCONK/README.md

 ## ☕ Buy Me a Coffee

-If you enjoy using Linkify, consider supporting my work!
+If you enjoy using FLAM, consider supporting my work!
 [Buy Me a Coffee ☕](https://buymeacoffee.com/shreyas29)

 ## 📜 License